 ...

 If, for a satellite network or satellite system to which Resolution 49 (Rev.WRC-12) applies, the administration has not provided to the Bureau updated Resolution 49 (Rev.WRC-12) information for the new satellite under procurement within one year of the request for extension, the related frequency assignments shall lapse.
-(WRC-12)
+In the absence of this updated information thirty days prior to the expiry of the one year period, the Bureau shall send a reminder to the notifying administration.
+(WRC-15)

 Reasons: To clarify that the Bureau should send a reminder to the notifying administration thirty days before the expiry date of the one-year period to submit the updated Resolution 49 information in case of launch failure, in a similar approach as § 10 of Annex 1 to Resolution 49.